vodev/vocloud/vocloud/README.md

     - Click Register
     - Register a new account with username `admin`

-    This account now have administrator privileges.
+    This account now has administrator privileges.